 The most enjoyable aspect of my time on placement would be the amount of freedom and responsibility I received from my managers and technical leads on projects.
 I was hardly ever ‘supervised’ and would be trusted to organise, oversee and complete projects on my own, within reason.
 I spent a lot of my time visiting or working in other offices, besides Workington, on various other projects from outside of my business area as well as attending technical conferences and nuclear facility tours.

-During the second half of my placement, I spent a lot of time working in the central laboratory, within the Sellafield site, to develop new techniques for agitating old site highly active storage tanks using novel materials.
-This work comprised of inactive, small scale, bench-top trials within the laboratory facilities.
-The facilities at the central laboratory were much more suited to this type of work and experts in this field were close by in these offices which made it easier to get support during my research.
+During the second half of my placement, I spent a lot of time working in the central laboratory within the Sellafield site to develop new techniques for agitating old highly active storage tanks using novel materials.
+This work comprised of inactive, small-scale, bench-top trials within the laboratory facilities.
+The facilities at the central laboratory were much more suited to this type of work and experts in this field were close by in these offices, which made it easier to get support during my research.

 What did you hope to get out of this experience?

-I wanted to understand my personal strengths and weaknesses as an employee as well as a chemical engineer.
-I knew that if I used my time in the industry to improve on my weaknesses that it would make me a better engineer and more employable individual once I graduate.
-In addition, I also wanted to try and gain a wide range experiences within the engineering profession so that I could find out which areas suited me the most.
+I wanted to understand my personal strengths and weaknesses as an employee and chemical engineer.
+If I used my time in the industry to improve on my weaknesses, I knew it would make me a better engineer and more employable individual once I graduate.
+I also wanted to try and gain a wide range experiences within the engineering profession, so I could find out which areas suited me the most.

 Do you have any tips and advice to current students thinking of undertaking a year in industry?

-A year in industry is an opportunity to gain invaluable experience which will not only benefit you personally, but it allows you to be employable your future.
+A year in industry is an opportunity to gain invaluable experience that will not only benefit you personally but allow you to be more employable.
 It is also important that you branch out during your time in the industry by being pro-active, as it is a great opportunity to network with professionals in your chosen industry.